 Over the past few months, we’ve worked with our spotlight cities to identify their unique challenges.
 We then developed a comprehensive strategy to tackle them.
-We’re currently deploying solutions in three of our spotlight cities: Miami-Dade County, Atlanta and Chicago.
+We’re currently deploying solutions in three of our spotlight cities: Miami-Dade County,

 Miami-Dade County is the first to launch our Smart Cities Operation Center.
 The platform gives municipality leadership visibility of their communities’ conditions—all from one location and in near-real time.

 We’re also working to apply solutions that address intelligent lighting and smart transportation.
 And, in collaboration with our alliance member Hitachi, we are excited to deploy public safety solutions in our communities.

 - Remote monitoring and more efficient operations solutions for police and public safety officials.

 - Upgrades to the county’s existing lighting infrastructure with smart LED lighting.

 - A traffic intersection network solution to help improve traffic flow.